QCD Axion Dark Matter in the Dark Dimension: Conclusion

 \section{Conclusion}

-In summary, we have investigated the issue of QCD axion DM within the context of the recently proposed dark dimension scenario, and demonstrated that the QCD axion can account for the overall DM abundance through a simple axion mixing mechanism.
-We first provide a concise overview of the QCD axion in the dark dimension scenario.
+In summary, we have investigated the issue of QCD axion DM within the context of the recently proposed dark dimension scenario, and demonstrated that the QCD axion can account for the overall DM abundance through the axion mass mixing mechanism.
+We first provide a concise overview of the QCD axion in the dark dimension.
 Subsequently, we discuss the QCD axion DM in this scenario through the misalignment mechanism.
-Then we discuss the enhancement of the QCD axion DM abundance within the context of a simple two-axion mixing scenario.
+Then we discuss the enhancement of the axion DM abundance within the context of a simple two-axion mixing scenario.